Generating numbers of rings graded by amenable and supramenable groups: Examples of graded rings with finite generating numbers

+In order to prove Theorem 4.2, we merely need to form a direct product involving the ring from Proposition~4.3, a technique, borrowed from \cite{Abrams}, that we will use on three further occasions in this section.

-\begin{proof}[Proof of Theorem 4.1] Let $S$ be a ring with UGN, and let $L$ be the $\mathbb Z$-graded ring defined in Proposition 4.2.
+\begin{proof}[Proof of Theorem 4.2] Let $S$ be a ring with UGN, and let $L$ be the $\mathbb Z$-graded ring defined in Proposition~4.3.
 By Proposition~2.12, there is a ring $U$ with ${\rm gn}(U)=n$.
-Put $R:=L\times S$ and grade $R$ by $\mathbb Z$ by defining $R_k:=L_k\times U$ for every $k\in \mathbb Z$.
+Put $R:=L\times U$ and grade $R$ by $\mathbb Z$ by defining $R_k:=L_k\times U$ for every $k\in \mathbb Z$.
 Since the grading on $L$ is strong, the same is true for the grading on $R$.
 Moreover, Lemma~2.11 implies that $R_0$ has UGN and ${\rm gn}(R)=n$. \end{proof}

-\begin{remark} {\rm We point out that it is not possible to find a Leavitt path algebra over a field that enjoys the properties of the ring $R$ in Proposition 4.1.
-The reason is that any Leavitt path algebra with BGN that is over a field must have generating number one (see \cite[Remark 3.17]{AbramsNP}).} \end{remark}
+\begin{remark} {\rm We point out that it is not possible to find a Leavitt path algebra over a field that enjoys the properties of the ring $R$ in Theorem~4.2.
+The reason is that, if a Leavitt path algebra over a field has BGN, then it must have generating number one (see \cite[Remark 3.17]{AbramsNP}).} \end{remark}

-Theorem 4.1 allows us to establish the following characterization of local finiteness within the class of elementary amenable groups.
+Theorem 4.2 allows us to establish the following characterization of local finiteness within the class of elementary amenable groups.

 \begin{corollary} For an elementary amenable group $G$, the following two statements are equivalent. \begin{enumerate*} \item $G$ is locally finite. \item Every projectively $G$-graded ring has UGN if and only if its base ring has UGN. \end{enumerate*} \end{corollary}